JYL2027/Near-Earth-Objects-API/README.md

 ## System Diagram:
 <img src="NEO_System_Diagram.png" alt="My Image" width="800">
 The system diagram above depicts how the scripts and files in the directory interact with one another.
-It depicts how the separate containers are run and describes how they interact with each other as a Flask web API interacting with the user to return data summaries from data from the web.
+It depicts how the separate containers are run and describes how they interact with each other as a Flask web API interacting with the user to return data summaries from data downloaded from the web.

 ## Logging:
 Please note that the current logging level is set to WARNING.
 If you wish to change this, open `docker-compose.yml` with a text or code editor and replace the WARNING in the environment LOG_LEVEL sections to whichever level you want to run.
 (DEBUG, INFO, WARNING, ERROR, CRITICAL)